swesleyandloki/swesleyandloki.github.io/_posts/2014-8-9-Hello-World.md

 var stillTryingToGetIn = true;
 while(stillTryingToGetIn){
   I have applied to hackreactor;
-  I have completed their web application challenge by myself during my second ever week of trying to code;
+  I have completed their web application challenge by myself;
+  During my second ever week of trying to code;
   I have been interviewed twice;
-  I have demonstrated great improvement between interviews but still have not been accepted;
+  I have demonstrated great improvement between interviews;
+  But still have not been accepted;
   };
   //I am trapped in an infinite application loop! var rawr = ["r", "a", "w", "r"];